nrisse/mwi-srf183/docs/usage.md

 # Getting started
 The following provides an overview of the steps to reproduce the study results.

+## Python environment
+The scripts require basic functionalities from numpy (1.21.0), xarray (0.20.1), pandas (1.4.2), matplotlib-base (3.5.2), cartopy (0.20.2), requests (2.28.0),
+and python-dotenv (0.20.0).
+However, also other versions of the specified modules should work.

+The python environment required for PAMTRA simulations is described (here)[https://pamtra.readthedocs.io/en/latest/].
+A separate python 3 environment was created as described in the documentation with the additional modules xarray (0.19.0) and python-dotenv (0.20.0).

 ## Environment variables
 Path locations for this project are defined by a `.env` file.
 An example containing all required path variables is provided in the root directory.
 Simply copy the example file [`.env.example`](../.env.example) to `.env` and assign your paths like `PATH_SRF=/data/srf`.
-Four environment variables are required:
+These environment variables are
+required:
 - `PATH_SRF`: path with SRF files.
 - `PATH_BRT`: path with brightness temperature data (i.e. forward simulations).
 - `PATH_ATM`: path with atmopsheric data (radiosondes and ERA-5 fields).
 - `PATH_PLT`: path with plots.
 - `PATH_SIM`: path with complete output of PAMTRA simulation.

-## Get input data
+## Data
+### Input
 Download the data as described in the publication.
+For the radiosonde data, a download script is provided [here](../src/helpers/download_radiosondes.py).
 The following lists the files and their expected location:
 - Spectral response functions
     - PATH_SRF: MWI-RX183_DSB_Matlab.xlsx
     - PATH_SRF: MWI-RX183_Matlab.xlsx